 Through 7 November, 2021.

-Coinciding with the 200th year of Napoleon Bonaparte's death, this wonderful exhibit showcases the emperor's relationship with Rome and the ancient Rome.
+Coinciding with the 200th year of Napoleon Bonaparte's death, this wonderful exhibit showcases the emperor's relationship with Rome and the ancient Romans.

 If you're looking for some fun Rome events in August that are free, there are very few so far confirmed for 2021.